kupehtci/DOCUMENTATION/MACHINE LEARNING/BATCH SIZE.md

 The number of epochs can be set to an integer value between one and infinity.
 You can run the algorithm for as long as you like and even stop it using other criteria besides a fixed number of epochs, such as a change (or lack of change) in model error over time.

-They are both integer values and they are both hyperparameters for the learning algorithm, e.g. parameters for the learning process, not internal model parameters found by the learning process.
+They are both integer values and they are both hyper-parameters for the learning algorithm.

 You must specify the batch size and number of epochs for a learning algorithm.
 There are no magic rules for how to configure these parameters.
 You must try different values and see what works best for your problem.